sebastiano-barrera/blog/content/posts/20240505-mcjs-update.md

 <!-- TODO Are there more groups that are relevant? -->

 All tests in the `block-scope` group pass!
 The dragon is slain!
-(Fingers crossed; there are a few other tests that exercise scoping rules, and I didn't pick that particular boss out of all those in Sekiro for no reason... 😉)
+(Fingers crossed; things generally work as they should, but there are a few other tests that exercise scoping rules, and I didn't pick that particular boss out of all those in Sekiro for no reason... 😉)